 “Classic Neapolitan Cuisine” based on traditional family recipes, were taught to the brothers by their Zia Dora Ercolano.
 The 1970’s brought more family to the United States to help with the growing business.
 The brothers were joined by their sister Luisa and brother Ralph to complete the family of five siblings in their new home of Coney Island.
 Luisa continued to create incredible dishes to add to the menu while Ralph brought his creativity and artistic flair to the décor of the restaurant.
 Ralph was the creator and artist responsible for the octopus which famously hung from the ceiling in the main dining room for over two decades, an iconic remembrance of New York Aquarium fundraising events of the 1970’s & 1980’s.

-In 1977, we were awarded three stars by the New York Times restaurant critic Mimi Sheraton.
-As this was an honor usually reserved for Manhattan restaurants, a tremendous buzz was created and people lined up for hours to dine with us.
+A turning point in Gargiulo’s history is when the food critic, Mimi Sheraton, from the New York Times’ gave us 3 out of 4 stars.
+As this was an honor usually reserved for Manhattan restaurants, a tremendous buzz was created and people lined up for hours to dine at Gargiulo’s.

-To better serve their customers growing needs, the Russo brother’s opened a 300 seat catering hall in 1983, with the Waterfall Room to be added shortly after
+In 1979, to better serve their customers growing needs, the Russo brother’s opened a 300 seat catering hall in 1983, with the Waterfall Room to be added shortly after.